bazelbuild/bazel/site/docs/skylark/language.md

 ---
 layout: documentation
-title: Extensions - Overview
+title: Skylark Language
 ---

-# Language
+# Skylark Language

 <!-- [TOC] -->

 The page is an overview of Skylark, the language used in Bazel.
-This should be enough to get you started, but you may be interested in a more complete [specification of Skylark](spec.md).
+This should be enough to get you started, but you may be interested in a more complete [Skylark Language Specification](spec.md).
 For a complete list of functions and types, please check the [API reference](lib/skylark-overview.html).

 ## Syntax